-Arcadi completed his degree in Molecular Biology at the University of Milan, Italy in 1998.
+Dr Arcadi Cipponi completed his degree in Molecular Biology at the University of Milan, Italy in 1998.
 He became fascinated by the field of cancer immunology and immunotherapy and in 2008 gained a PhD in Molecular and Cellular Pathology at the University of Parma, Italy.
-His studies shed light on the mechanisms driving anti-tumor immune response elicited by engineered T lymphocytes expressing tumor specific antigens.
+His studies shed light on the mechanisms driving anti-tumour immune response elicited by engineered T lymphocytes expressing tumour specific antigens.

-He then moved to the Ludwig Institute for Cancer Research in Brussels, where he joined the group of Prof Pierre Coulie as Postdoctoral Fellow.
-His studies involved some fundamental aspects of the anti-tumor immune response, like the transcriptional profile of tumor infiltrating CD8 T lymphocytes in human melanoma samples, and the characterisation of intratumoral lymphoid neogenesis in human subcutaneous metastasis.
+He then moved to the Ludwig Institute for Cancer Research in Brussels, where he joined the group of Professor Pierre Coulie as Postdoctoral Fellow.
+His studies involved some fundamental aspects of the anti-tumour immune response, like the transcriptional profile of tumour infiltrating CD8 T lymphocytes in human melanoma samples, and the characterisation of intratumoral lymphoid neogenesis in human subcutaneous metastasis.

-In 2014, the group moved to The Kinghorn Cancer Centre at the Garvan Institute in Sydney, and Arcadi is actively involved in the development of in vitro and in silico models to define cancer risks associated with germline mutations in tumor suppressor genes.
+In 2014, the group moved to The Kinghorn Cancer Centre at the Garvan Institute of Medical Research in Sydney, and Arcadi is actively involved in the development of in vitro and in silico models to define cancer risks associated with germline mutations in tumour suppressor genes.

 - 2006FNRS (Belgian National Funds for Scientific Research) fellowship